 Since the Fair Work Commission (FWC) announced a reduction in Sunday and public holiday penalty rates for the hospitality and retail industries, the topic has brought about polarising commentary around the nation.

 Penalty rates have long protected the Australian weekend.
-For more than one hundred years, they have incentivized irregular hours of work and compensated employees for their time apart from family and friends.
+For more than one hundred years, they have incentivised irregular hours of work and compensated employees for their time apart from family and friends.
 Whichever way you view the decision, there is no doubt that penalty rates continue to have a legitimate role in compensating employees for working long hours or working at asocial times.

 Regardless of your position on the changes, we need to acknowledge that penalty rates are not set in stone.
 They must always be subjected to review; particularly as society changes.